Cboe U.S. Equities Risk Management

 Orders are rejected when the specified limit is exceeded.
 Maximum Quantity per Order and Maximum Notional Value per Order limit checks are available.Duplicative Order Protection

-Firms can prevent duplicative orders that are entered with the same MPID, side, price, quantity and symbol within a configurable amount of time.
+Firms can prevent consecutive duplicative orders that are entered with the same MPID, side, price, quantity, and symbol.
 The firm can reject the order or disable the logical port used to enter the duplicative orders.Single Order ADV Check

 Orders are rejected if they exceed a specified percent for the 20-day ADV for a security.Port-Based Message Rate Limits